Starting an LLC in Montana

 Every Montana LLC must have a designated street address.
 That could be your home address (if you’re running the company from your residence), your company’s office building or any physical address of your preference.
 The address must be inside the state of Montana, but it cannot be a P.O.
 Box.

-Every MT LLC must have a “Registered Agent.”
+Every Montana LLC must have a “Registered Agent.”
 This is an official position; the Registered Agent is someone who receives official legal and tax correspondence and has responsibility for filing reports with the Montana Secretary of State.

 This position can be filled by you, another manager in the business or a dedicated Registered Agent service.
 Your Registered Agent must have a physical street address in Montana and must be present to receive important documents for your company during business hours.